 During the 2017-2018 academic year, there were 22,704 undergraduates at Fresno State with 19,297 being full-time and 3,407 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Fresno State, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Fresno State, approximately 28% of students took out student loans averaging $4,841 a year.
-That adds up to $19,364 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Fresno State, approximately 12% of students took out student loans averaging $4,809 a year.
+That adds up to $19,236 over four years for those students.